open-telemetry/opentelemetry-specification/specification/api-propagators.md

 context data to and from messages exchanged by the applications.
 Each concern creates a set of `Propagator`s for every supported `Format`.

-Propagators leverage `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.
+Propagators leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.

 The Propagators API is expected to be leveraged by users writing